AzimsTech/AzimsTech.github.io/_posts/2019-04-02-this-is-why-i-stopped-using-the-google-drive-app.md

 **Mirror:** [MiXplorer_v6.35.3_B19040110.apk](https://drive.google.com/uc?export=view&id=1MYL2D7dzv3Pt8g2hP2BzcK1X9vKrI1eW)

 {: .box-note}
-**Download from original XDA post:** [Post link](https://forum.xda-developers.com/showthread.php?t=1523691)
+**Download from original XDA post:** [Post link](https://forum.xda-developers.com/showpost.php?p=23109280&postcount=2)

 You also can support the developer by purchasing the **MiXplorer Silver** from the Play Store.
 Note that the difference between the free and paid version of this app is not significant.
 The paid version of this app is bundled with **Archive** and **SMB2** add-ons and the latest **language packs**.
-If you are using the free version, you have to install add-ons separately.
+If you are using the free version, you have to install add-ons separately for free.

 Research
 ===========